knightsUCF/COVIDGenomeAnalysis/README.md

 https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/motif_x_research_team_results.md

-Taking a line from how the Motif X research team formatted the data:

-Sequence,Start,End,Length,Frame,UniqueTri
-GTA GTT GAA GTT GTT GAT,14839,14856,18,0,4

-And how I formatted my data:
-Codon Index, Length
-(2493, 3)

-The 2493 is the index of the codon, and the 3 is the sequence length.
-In their example they are using nucleotides (divide by 3) as the index.
-The same data can be derived by noting that to convert from nucleotides to codons we multiply by three.
+To note I used codons as indexes, while they used nucloetides as indexes.
+To convert from nucleotides to codons, simply multiply by three.
 I wrote a custom parser to graph both of our data which can be found here:

 https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/parser.py